cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

 Setting Stream Properties
 -------------------------
-There are a few Stream properties that can be changed.
+There are a number of Stream properties that can be specified.
 The Time-To-Live (TTL) property governs how long an event is valid for consumption since it was written to the Stream.
 The default TTL for all Streams is infinite, meaning that events will never expire.
 The format property defines how Stream event bodies should be read for data exploration.
 Different formats support different types of schemas.
-Schemas are used to determine table schema for running ad-hoc SQL queries on the Stream.
+Schemas are used to determine the table schema used for running ad-hoc SQL-like queries on the Stream.
 See :ref:`stream-exploration` for more information about formats and schemas.

 Stream properties can be changed with an HTTP PUT method to the URL::